afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/DigitalInputsTest2/README.md

-# Integration test: combined input from several buttons and a rotary encoder
+# Integration test: combined input from several buttons (shift registers and GPIO expanders)

 ## Purpose and summary